pepplejoshua/proto/NOTES.md

 - Do type rewrite to stop using the same shape for every damn type.
 I thought I was cool but I was just an architecture astronaut.
 Note to self: just do the simple fucking thing until there is concrete proof that a more complex solution is required.
 - Make members of builtins (Optional, Array, Slice) static instead of per check instantiation.
+- For literals like Strings, Slices, Arrays and Optional, instead of just generating the literal in C++, wrap it with the actual type.
+This will mean these expression nodes will carry their type with them.
+So the literals can be used in any instance (like printing a `some a` where a is an array) without a complaint about knowing the type to use.
 - Add support for structs.
 - Add support for traits.
 - Work on out of order declarations.